Top results

 Children often default to disregarding paragraphing altogether, so teaching this skill is important and transferable to most other forms of writing.

-A unit of work on writing explanation texts is the perfect time to really labour on this objective.
+A unit of work on writing explanation texts in KS2 is the perfect time to really labour on this objective.
 This is because it’s perhaps the text type where clarity is of the most importance.
 If you don’t present the information clearly, the reader may not understand the content properly.

 Activities to try